-For some cards, Google uses a tokenization system to encrypt card information and reduce the risk of fraud.
-For cards that are not encrypted, Google does not save CVV values, so CVV rules are bypassed for Google Pay transactions.
+Google does not save CVV values, so CVV rules are bypassed for all Google Pay transactions.

 Because each unique Google Pay transaction requires consent from the customer during the checkout flow, vaulting the payment method for future transactions will result in declines and is not recommended.
 However, Google Pay cards can be used for recurring billing and split shipment transactions because the customer consents to future transactions during checkout.

 If you plan to vault Google Pay Discover cards for these purposes, you must first contact Discover directly to obtain the proper permissions.

 To add Google Pay to your Braintree integration, you'll need to update your application code and make sure Google Pay is enabled in your Control Panel.
 If you already accept Android Pay, Google Pay will be automatically enabled, but you'll still need to update your code.
 See our developer docs for full details.

 If you're adding Google Pay to an Android app, you'll need to test your integration and then submit your google-pay-enabled Android application package (APK) to Google for review and approval before you can move to production.
 If you're integrating for web, no review process is required – you can go live whenever you're ready.

 Still have questions?

 If you can’t find an answer, contact our Support team